-When it comes to sending money across the globe, you’ll generally have two main options - to make the transfer with the familiar face of a bank or hop online and use an international money transfer specialist.
+When it comes to sending money across the globe, you’ll generally have two main options: make the transfer with a bank or use an international money transfer specialist.

 Can’t decide which one is the better option?
 Well, you’re in luck because in this guide we’ll run you through the major pros and cons of each.

 - More competitive exchange rates.
 What you’ll find with IMT specialists is they have a lower margin to your money transfer.
 Typically the rates they offer are better than banks.